All Episodes

 You know, that's an excellent point.

-I must tell you in my highly fatigued state that I had not caught that.
+I must tell you, in my highly fatigued state, that I had not caught that.

-They trust Mahmud.
+They trust Mahmood.

 It might have been Albright.

-It was all bright.
+It was Albright.

-It was Madame Albre.
+It was Madame Albright.

-What do you think Mahmood thinks?
+What do you think Mahmoud thinks?

 Of course, we can't criticize Mahmood for that.

-That's that's a it's a great catch, John.
+That's a great catch, John.

 I appreciate it.